tum-fml/vda5050_connector/README.md

 ## Customization of the configuration

-There are three distinct parts of the configuration that must be customized to fulfill your connection requirements.
+There are distinct parts of the configuration that must be customized to fulfill your connection requirements.
+Each configuration file is named after the node that it affects.
+Currently, there are 6 configuration files for 5 nodes, one configuration file is common to all of them.
+The nodes being :

-1. ROS MQTT bridge server connection ("mqtt_bridge_tls.yaml")
+1. ROS MQTT bridge.
-2. ROS MQTT bridge topic configuration ("mqtt_bridge_topics.yaml")
-3. VDA5050 connector topic configuration ("vda5050_connector_topics.yaml")
+2. State Aggregator.
+3. Connection Publisher.
+4. Order Manager.
+5. Action Client.
+6. AGV Data.

 Each of them is represented by a single configuration file in the /config folder.
 In the following sections we will go through them step by step.